 Many people use glass jars in an attempt to be environmentally conscious, and while the jar itself is, the metal lids contain a layer of plastic to create a seal and prevent rusting.
 Reuse your jars when possible and be sure to recycle properly when it’s time to part ways!

 Disposable Coffee Cups

 Coffee cups might seem like things that are recycled with ease, but did you know these cups are lined with plastic to keep your hot bean water from seeping through?
 See if your favorite coffee spot will fill a reusable thermos, and if not, make your own coffee at home.
 Your wallet and planet will thank you!

 Do you know what your clothes are made of?
 Check the label!
 If you see the words, acrylic, microfiber, polyester, or nylon your clothes are not only made of plastic, but are releasing microplastics into waterways with every wash.
-While some companies like H&M are working to offset clothing waste through recycling, stick to natural fibers such as cotton, wool, and hemp!
+While some companies are working to offset clothing waste through recycling, stick to natural fibers such as cotton, wool, and hemp!

 Paper Milk Cartons